 Inhale, stand and turn to the left and exhale into the left side warrior 1.

 For warrior 2, turn your hips to the side and step your feet wider to maintain the 90 degree bends in your front knee and ankle.

 Your left knee stays bent.

-In this posture, imagine that you are bracing two walls with the edge of your right foot and your left knee.
+In warrior 2, imagine that you are bracing two walls with the edge of your right foot and your left knee.
 Turn your pelvis to wedge these two parts away from each other.
 Use your shoulders to push your fingers tips away from each other.

 Push your ribcage away from your pelvis and your head away from your ribcage and pelvis.